timmaki/GAM/CreatingClientSecretsFile.md

       * Google+ API
       * Groups Settings API

   1. Click on `Go to credentials`.<br />
 ![gam-103](https://cloud.githubusercontent.com/assets/1683475/14234014/b7c827d4-f99d-11e5-9fd9-75f9f08566a0.png)

 ### Rename the project.
-  1. by default, the new project will be named `My Project` or something similar.
+  1. By default, the new project will be named `My Project` or something similar.
 The project should be renamed so that you will know that it is a GAM project.
-  1. near the top right of the screen, click on the project selection menu.
-(The menu may be labeled `Go to project` or may be the name of a specific project.)<br />
+  1. Near the top right of the screen, click on the project selection menu (The menu may be labeled `Go to project` or may be the name of a specific project).<br />
 ![gam-104](https://cloud.githubusercontent.com/assets/1683475/14234015/b7cef2a8-f99d-11e5-8020-f56ca86ffa80.png)
-  1. a list of all active projects will be displayed.
+  1. A list of all active projects will be displayed.
 Find the line for the project just created.
 At the far right of that line, click on the pencil icon to re-name the project.
 ![gam-105](https://cloud.githubusercontent.com/assets/1683475/14234017/b7cf53f6-f99d-11e5-8aff-3dcde1ae89eb.png)
   1. choose a name that is meaningful to you and identifies the project as a GAM project.
 ![gam-107](https://cloud.githubusercontent.com/assets/1683475/14234018/b7cf7700-f99d-11e5-8488-b357eaef8b00.png)

 ### Create the Credentials files

-  1. create client_secrets.json
+  1. Create client_secrets.json
     1. in the left side menu, click on `Credentials`
     1. in the top menu, click on `OAuth consent screen`
 ![gam-50](https://cloud.githubusercontent.com/assets/1683475/11798257/d2af222a-a28e-11e5-90dd-67e3dbbe3123.png)
     1. enter a _Product name_.
 It can be the same project name that you used previously
 ![gam-74](https://cloud.githubusercontent.com/assets/1683475/14229406/c501aa6a-f8f8-11e5-84ae-0f6aabfe056c.png)
     1. at the bottom of the screen, click `Save`
-  1. on the next screen, in the center of the screen, click on `Create credentials` and choose `OAuth client ID`<br />
+  1. On the next screen, in the center of the screen, click on `Create credentials` and choose `OAuth client ID`<br />
 ![gam-75](https://cloud.githubusercontent.com/assets/1683475/14229405/c5013c2e-f8f8-11e5-84f5-3351968ec5e3.png)
     1. on the next screen, change the `Application type` to `Other`, enter a name, and click `Create`.
 ![gam-36](https://cloud.githubusercontent.com/assets/1683475/11098096/5134ff2a-8868-11e5-9f20-1c36b8720bf1.png)